 - Renting out unused office space

 Subscription and service fees can also drain your account.
 We’ve recently introduced Wave Money, a business banking solution for single-owner businesses that will let you manage your money for free.
 That means no monthly or transaction fees, account minimums, or withdrawal fees from network ATMs.
 In the meantime, you can use our free accounting software.
+And if you're a sole proprietor, you may need to reassess how you pay yourself.

 Tip 4: Increase your income